mwshinn/paranoidscientist/README.md

 ## What is Paranoid Scientist?

-Paranoid Scientist is a Python module which provides allows runtime verification for Python programs.
-More specifically, it provides the
+Paranoid Scientist is a Python module which allows runtime verification of entry and exit conditions for Python functions.
+More specifically, it provides the following:
-following:

 - A strong type system, which emphasizes the *meaning* of the type instead of the *data structure* of the type.